eclipse-archived/ceylon-lang.org/documentation/1.0/tour/introduction.md

 you learned about inheritance and refinement.
 In this leg you're going to learn about *introduction*.

+## Implementation note <!-- m3 -->

+*Introduction*, the subject of this leg of the tour is on the roadmap for Ceylon 1.1.
+So you might want to skip forward to the [next leg](../sequences) if you're interested only in Ceylon 1.0 features.

 ## Introduction

 Sometimes, especially when we're working with code from modules we don't have